password123456/window_eventlog_parse/logparse/README.md

  **By Logon ID you can trace everything of user's activity.**

- **Do you use Microsoft sysmon? the Logon ID value is same. you can do correlation search together.**
+ **Do you use Microsoft sysmon?
+Logon ID value is same.
+You can do correlation search together.**

 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/logon_id_example.png">

  - Log parse rules.

+ Next, you have to plan Log parse rules.
+As I mentioned before, each rule had better based on the 5w1h.
+ Below are a few examples that have been used actually.
+ There's one thing to remember.Log Parser does not support JOIN or similar grammer completely. so sometimes you may not parse as you wants. but most of the cases it will satisfy.
+ If you have SIEM or Correlation tools, it will be more powerful when use together.

+ 1. Terminal Service Logon statistics.
+ 2. Process Creation Tracking
+ 3. Logon Account Success/Failure statistics.
+ 4. Registed schedule Task Tracking.
+ 5. EventLog removal Tracking.
+ 6. Detail Logon Tracking.